GoldenOkey-Nwala/Profile/README.md

-# profile
+# Profile

 A new Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.
-The developer tests his knowledge on Routes, Navigation and also the use of various fonts to further customize an app.
+The developer tests his knowledge on Routes, Navigation and the use of various fonts to further customize an app.
+Also getting an app icon and icon name was also implemented.

+Created 04/02/2022

 A few resources to get you started if this is your first Flutter project: